THE CHALLENGE

 Why Multi-site Networking Is Still Hard

-Distributed organisations face a persistent problem: how to give every location reliable, secure connectivity without building a bespoke network at each site.
-Whether you operate 15 branch offices or 500 retail stores, the underlying challenge is the same.
-Each site needs internet access, access to central applications, site-to-site communication, and some form of failover when the primary connection drops.
+How do you give every location reliable, secure connectivity without building a bespoke network at each site?
+Whether you operate 15 branch offices or 500 retail stores, the challenge is the same.
+Each site needs internet access, access to central applications, site-to-site communication, and failover when the primary connection drops.

-For years, MPLS was the standard answer.
-Dedicated circuits running between sites, managed by a carrier, with guaranteed bandwidth and low latency.
-MPLS works.
+MPLS was the standard answer for years.
+Dedicated circuits, managed by a carrier, with guaranteed bandwidth and low latency.
+It works.
 But it is expensive, slow to provision, and inflexible.
 Adding a new site can take weeks.
 Upgrading bandwidth means renegotiating contracts.
-And if you need temporary connectivity for a pop-up location, a seasonal warehouse, or a construction site office, MPLS simply does not fit.
+If you need temporary connectivity for a pop-up location, a seasonal warehouse, or a construction site office, MPLS simply does not fit.

-The shift to SD-WAN has changed the conversation.
-Instead of relying on a single dedicated circuit per site, SD-WAN allows organisations to use whatever connectivity is available: broadband, 4G, 5G, satellite, or a combination.
+SD-WAN has changed the conversation.
+Instead of relying on a single dedicated circuit per site, organisations use whatever connectivity is available: broadband, 4G, 5G, satellite, or a combination.
 The intelligence moves from the carrier network into the router at each site, and a central controller ties everything together.
 But not all SD-WAN platforms are built the same.
 Many require complex licensing, cloud dependencies, or specialist skills at every location.

 Peplink takes a different approach.
-The routers are designed for real-world deployment: rugged, simple to configure, and built to run without on-site IT staff.
+Routers designed for real-world deployment: rugged, simple to configure, built to run without on-site IT staff.
 InControl2 provides genuine centralised management.
 SpeedFusion bonds multiple connections into a single, resilient tunnel.
-And zero-touch provisioning means you can ship a pre-configured router to a new site, plug it in, and have it online within minutes.
+Zero-touch provisioning means you can ship a pre-configured router to a new site, plug it in, and have it online within minutes.

 Where This Matters Most